jakmeier/bouncy-feet/README.md

 Try it: [app.bouncy-feet.ch](https://app.bouncy-feet.ch)

 A web app that assists you in learning to shuffle dance.
-Bouncy Feet shows you new moves and checks if you are doing it right.
+Bouncy Feet shows you new moves and helps you review your progress.

-The app can be installed as a Progressive Web App or just used directly like a web page.
-It should work in all major browsers, on the phone or on laptops and workstations.
-You only need a camera which you can position in a way where your full body is clearly visible while you dance.
-Listings in common app stores are in the working.
+The app can be installed as a Progressive Web App or used directly in the browser like any other web page.
+It should work in all major browsers, on the phone, on a laptop, and on desktop computers.

 Check out the video below to see it in action.
+(Prototype version from 2024)

 https://github.com/user-attachments/assets/e327061d-69b1-40e4-9731-6cb322f77109